 The Good

-The Durability: Despite being in the category of ultralight, the Junction is a durable pack capable of having the shit beat out of it (it’s not in the super ultralight frameless, strapless, basically-just-a-mesh-sack category of bags).
-The bottom of the pack is DCH150 while the rest of the pack is DCH50; if you want something a little more durable (and less transparent), get the black version which is all DCH150.
+Despite being in the category of ultralight, the Junction is a durable pack capable of having the shit beat out of it (it’s not in the super ultralight frameless, strapless, basically-just-a-mesh-sack category of bags).
+The bottom of the pack is DCH150, while the rest of the pack is DCH50; if you want something a little more durable (and less transparent), get the black version, which is all DCH150.
 You aren’t going to rip any holes in the pack or in the side pockets.
-If anything is going to start to go it will be the mesh pocket on the back of the pack.
+If anything is going to start to go, it will be the mesh pocket on the back of the pack.
 That said, the mesh is still fairly tough and (probably) isn’t going to rip from getting stabbed with the occasional rogue tree branch.

-The Customer Service: I’ve owned multiple Hyperlite Mountain Gear backpacks and shelters and have dealt with their customer service department many times.
+I’ve owned multiple Hyperlite Mountain Gear backpacks and shelters and have dealt with their customer service department many times.
 Never have I been disappointed.
 No, this doesn’t mean you can take advantage of them and have anything you want replaced at any time for any reason, but it does mean that they know their customers and that they’ll take care of you within reason.
-For example, I had a Southwest get destroyed by an airline (I should have wrapped it before checking it) and I sent it into Hyperlite who repaired it at a reasonable cost.
-Their gear is quality stuff and you should not expect it to break down on you, but if you run into any issues, you can be sure you’ll be taken care of.
+For example, I had a Southwest get destroyed by an airline (I should have wrapped it before checking it), and I sent it to Hyperlite, who repaired it at a reasonable cost.
+Their gear is quality stuff, and you should not expect it to break down on you, but if you run into any issues, you can be sure you’ll be taken care of.

 The Okay